 There’s an accusation by drivers from other states that California drivers are less considerate than those in other states.
 Generally, people are inconsiderate everywhere.
 However, California drivers in particular are perceived as… snooty individuals who deem their destination to be more important than yours, or other drivers.

 For example, people say California drivers follow too closely, cut in front of other drivers, and view blinkers not as signals to slow down and let someone in, but as a sign that yells, “Speed up and pass me!”
 Apparently California drivers do all these things because of the constant rush to get out of traffic and to their destinations.
 Ultimately, while it is true California drivers do all of the above, that all happens everywhere else too.
-The whole country could benefit from online traffic school.
+The whole country could benefit from

 Varied Terrain and Population Density